piacobelli14/PSYCHE/README.md

 This is an application built for the data collection and wearable device management, specifically designed for use in a psychiatric hospital.
 It is currently copatible with the Fitbit Sense, although future versions will aim to integrate various other watches including the Fitbit Versa and several variations of Actigraph.

-Raw 3-axis accelerometer and gyroscope, heart rate, battery life, and body presence are collected with the Fitbit Sense in real time and sent to the Flask-Vercel backend [a link](https://github.com/piacobelli14/PSYCHE-API).
+Raw 3-axis accelerometer and gyroscope, heart rate, battery life, and body presence are collected with the Fitbit Sense in real time and sent to a [Flask-Vercel backend](https://github.com/piacobelli14/PSYCHE-API).
 In the app, this data can be exported by simply selecting the available session for an enrolled patient and exporting the raw data as a CSV.

 **Ongoing Challenges:**
 - Device Battery Life: